Tired-Fox/Mophidian/README.md

   - **pages**
   - **content**
   - **static**
-  - **templates**
+  - **layouts**

 - ***Files***
   - Content is written in `.md` (markdown)
-  - Templates and components are written html files.
+  - Layouts and components are written html files.
 They use the [Jinja2](https://palletsprojects.com/p/jinja/) templating language to inject data.
   - Non-compiled assets, assets that won't be transformed, should go into the static folder.
 This is a 1-1 translation to the final file structure.
 Nothing is changed just copied over.
   - The pages are written in html(jinja2) or markdown.